blagojevics/Meowgram-Social-Media-App/CRITICAL_SECURITY_ACTIONS.md

 ## SECURITY VULNERABILITY DETECTED

-Your Firebase API key `AIzaSyAQcdcOEmLA4PEVWtcUM5ehTmP2zMkbdfM` is present in git history in the file `src/config/firebase.js`.
+Your Firebase API key `[REDACTED - EXPOSED KEY]` is present in git history in the file `src/config/firebase.js`.

 ## REQUIRED ACTIONS (IN ORDER):